Iguana 36-II

 Links to external sites will appear in pop-up windows.

 In the previous chapter, it was mentioned that Tetrapoda, the four-legged animals, was split between amphibians and amniotes.
 Amphibians were explored in that chapter.
 Amniota is further split into two classifications: Sauropsida and Mammalia.
 Mammalia will be explored in chapter 38.
-Sauropsida contains animals formerly, and still informally, called reptiles as well as birds.
+Sauropsida contains animals formerly, and still informally, called reptiles as well as dinosaurs and birds.
 Birds will have their own chapter following this one.
-This chapter focuses on the animals still often referred to as reptiles.
+This chapter focuses on the animals still often referred to as reptiles and the non-bird dinosaurs.

-Sauropsida's first split is betwen the order Testudines, the turtles, and Sauria.
-Sauria is split into Lepidosauria and Archosauria.
+Sauropsida's first split is betwen the class Lepidosauria and Archelosauria.
 Lepidosauria contains two orders: Sphenodontia, the beaked retiles, and Squamata, which contains lizards, snakes and many of the most common organisms thought of as reptiles.
+Archelosauria contains the turtles and the group Archosauria.
 Archosauria contains the family of alligators and crocodiles, the dinosaurs and the class of birds, called Aves.

 • Lepidosauria